Headless Commerce: Everything You Need To Know

 This means that businesses can more easily customise the look and feel of their online store without having to worry about code compatibilities or other technical issues.

-As a result, headless commerce provides retailers with greater flexibility and agility in designing and managing their online presence.
+As a result, headless commerce gives retailers greater flexibility and agility in designing and managing their online presence.
 And that can ultimately lead to better customer experiences and higher sales.

 Why Is it Beneficial For Businesses?

 In recent years, there has been a growing trend among businesses to move away from traditional eCommerce platforms in favour of headless.
 Headless commerce refers to a decoupled architecture, where the front-end and back-end of the website are built on separate platforms.
 This allows businesses to have more flexibility and control over their digital presence.